Developer documentation

 Project structure diagram

-• back: Runs the REST API server to communicate with the database.
+• back: Runs the Graphql API server to communicate with the database.

 • front: Runs the web server / Flutter app seen by the user.